ahmedjanwar/StudentsManagementSystem/README.md

   - Uses JWT for authentication.

 - **Students API:**
-  - Requires authentication for all CRUD operations.
+  - Requires authentication for Create, Update, and Delete operations.
+  - No authentication required for Read operations.
   - Uses JWT for authentication.

 - **Courses API:**
   - Requires authentication for all CRUD operations.
-  - Uses JWT for authentication.

-- **Enrollments API:**
-  - Requires authentication for all operations.
   - Uses JWT for authentication.

 - **Authentication:**